eas-solutions/LeegooBuilderDemoPlugin/README.md

 url: https://github.com/eas-solutions/LeegooBuilderDemoPlugin

-It is recommendated to create a fork of this repository and store it in your own private repository on GitHub.
+It is recommended to create a fork of this repository and store it in your own private repository on GitHub.

 ## Requirements